jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 scaling logic.
 The only way to currently resolve this is to write your own scaler from scratch, which is a complex and difficult task - with an added vector of failure if there are bugs in your scaling.
-Writing this scaler requires an intimate understanding of Kubernetes and its APIs.
+Writing this scaler requires an intimate understanding of K8s and its APIs.

 ### Custom Metrics Difficulty

 Custom metrics requires the use of third party adapters (e.g. Prometheus), or requires the user to write their own adapter.
-This requires a lot of configuration, and in the case of writing their own adapter requires in-depth Kubernetes API knowledge.
+This requires a lot of configuration, and in the case of writing their own adapter requires in-depth K8s API knowledge.

 ## Existing Attempts at Solutions